-Continues the study of functional groups such as carboxylic acids and their derivatives, other carbonyl-containing compounds, amines and aromatics.
+Continues the study of the functional groups such as carboxylic acids and their derivatives; other carbonyl-containing compounds, amines, and aromatics.
 Emphasizes reaction mechanisms, synthesis, and structure determination using nuclear magnetic resonance and infrared spectroscopy.
-Introduces aspects of biochemistry including the study of proteins, carbohydrates, and nucleic acids.
-Involves, through laboratory work, multi-step synthetic routes, chromatography, and applications of basic techniques.
-Course requires a lab coat and goggles.
+Also introduces aspects of biochemistry including the study of proteins, carbohydrates, and nucleic acids.
+Laboratory experience involves multi-step synthetic routes, chromatography, and applications of basic techniques.
 Applies to Associate Degree.
 Transfer credit: CSU; UC

-CHEM M11 - FOUNDATIONS OF GENERAL, ORGANIC.
-AND BIOCHEMISTRY
+CHEM M11 - FOUNDATIONS OF GENERAL, ORGANIC, AND BIOCHEMISTRY